-- Multi-level governance: At a local level, there is often a gap between the interest in getting involved in energy management and the technical capacity.
-To overcome this gap, programmes/projects at EU or national level are necessary the Interreg projects ALPSTAR and Smart Altitude made this possible for Les Orres and the other participating tourism resorts.
+Multi-level governance: At a local level, there is often a gap between the interest in getting involved in energy management and the technical capacity.
+To overcome this gap, pro-grammes/projects at EU or national level are necessary - the Interreg projects ALPSTAR and Smart Altitude made this possible for Les Orres and the other participating tourism resorts.
 After the initial starting point, the projects "on the ground" can then deliver insights back to national and EU level about relevant barriers and recommendations for overcoming them.
-For example, in Les Orres, the specific regulation on the self-consumption of electricity was seen as hurdle and recommendations were addressed to national-level decision-makers. - Cross-sectoral governance: The smart grid approach requires the inclusion of stakeholders from different sectors: the more energy consumers are included from different sectors: the more energy consumers are included in the grid, the higher the flexibility.
+For example, in Les Orres, the specific regulation on the self-consumption of electricity was seen as hurdle and recommendations were addressed to national-level decision-makers.

+Cross-sectoral governance: The smart grid approach requires the inclusion of stakeholders from different sectors: the more energy consumers are included in the grid, the higher the flexibility.
 This, however, required a strong level of understanding to be built about the different stakeholders.
 In Les Orres, especially the interface between the energy system and housing/buildings needed smart approaches for engagement (see obstacles below).
+Cross-sectoral governance: The smart grid approach requires the inclusion of stakeholders included in the grid, the high flexibility.
+This, however, required a strong level of understanding to be built about the different stakeholders.
+In Les Orres, especially the interface between the energy system and housing/buildings needed smart approaches for engagement (see obstacles below).

-• Mechanisms: The governance model in Les Orres builds strongly on the "price" mechanism with the development of business models and the financial argument as a first entry point.
+Mechanisms: The governance model in Les Orres builds strongly on the "price" mechanism with the development of business models and the financial argument as a first entry point.
 Once stakeholders have joined the approach, additional tools are used to strengthen engagement and trust.
 "Setting up an Alpine mountain id is a complex task.
 The more energy consumers and producers are included in the grid, the higher the flexibility.
 But as the inclusion of additional stakeholders brings with it new hurdles, the management of the project becomes more and more challenging."